rvanvenetie/spacetime/README.md

 - CMake, version >= 3.15

 ## Install instructions
 Download the release or clone this repository.
-Then, build using CMake :
+Then, build using CMake:

 ```bash
 cd spacetime